zelliott/cis191-project/README.md

 #### sgcli.sh

 Our program runs through the shell script `sgcli.sh`, which kicks off all other helping programs/scripts.
 First, this script sets up two *named pipes* called `/tmp/sgcli-send` and `/tmp/sgcli-receive`.
 These pipes are used by our various Python scripts to communicate to one another.
-Second, it kicks off `runner.py` in the background.
+Second, it kicks off `sgrunner.py` in the background.
 Third, it handles all user I/O in our program.
 This involves (1) parsing command line arguments such as `--order` and `--addAccount`, (2) reading user input and sending it to the various Python scripts, and (3) validating user input and displaying success/error messages.
+Fourth, it handles creating and removing cronjobs for scheduled orders.
 Finally, this script cleans up all processes and pipes it creates at the end of running.

-#### runner.py
+#### sgrunner.py

 This Python script is called by `sgcli.sh`, and essentially just loops in a non-blocking read loop, reading input from the pipe `/tmp/sgcli-send`.
 Whenever input comes in, it parses the input to determine what it should do, and what it should send back to the pipe `/tmp/sgcli-receive`.
-For example, if the input `--getLocations 19104` is sent to `runner.py`, then the program parses `--getLocations` to determine that it should return a list of restaurant locations specific to that particular zip code.
+For example, if the input `--getLocations 19104` is sent to `sgrunner.py`, then the program parses `--getLocations` to determine that it should return a list of restaurant locations specific to that particular zip code.
 Thus, this script can be thought of as the middleman between `sgcli.sh` (which handles all I/O with the user) and `scrape.py` (which actually performs all of the hard work of making requests to Sweetgreen's API).

 #### scrape.py

-As mentioned above, this script holds all logic regarding making requests to Sweetgreen's various endpoints, parsing response JSON, and sending that data back to `runner.py` to eventually be piped back to `sgcli.sh`.
+As mentioned above, this script holds all logic regarding making requests to Sweetgreen's various endpoints, parsing response JSON, and sending that data back to `sgrunner.py` to eventually be piped back to `sgcli.sh`.

 #### api/

-These Python programs are simply helper methods used by `sgcli.sh` and `runner.py` to send data back and forth through the pipes.
+These Python programs are simply helper methods used by `sgcli.sh` and `sgrunner.py` to send data back and forth through the pipes.
 They're not super interesting.

 #### saver/secure_saver.py